maar34/collect.maar.world/collections/_documentation/04-int-players.md

         is_row: true
         full_width: true
         style: "max-width: 800px;"
-      excerpt: We are in the very beggining of this journey, stay connected for more.
+      excerpt: We are in the very beggining of this journey, <a href="https://maar.world/subscribe" target="_blank">stay connected </a> for more.

-    - title: Start collecting
-      theme: dark
-      excerpt: Purchase physical and digital cards in our online store, and we'll ship them wherever you are.
-      actions:
-        - text: <span class="material-symbols-outlined">hearing</span>  Collect
-          url: /cards
-          type: outline-theme-dark

-      background_color: "#663399"
     - title: Unlock new dimensions of the experience.
       children:
         - title: 'Select and get your favourite card for 7.00 U$D <i class="fas fa-arrow-down"></i>'